-The medical community is debating whether or not men really do go through a well-defined menopause.
+The medical community is debating whether or not men really do go through a well-defined menopause as their testosterone levels decline.
 Doctors say that men receiving hormone therapy with testosterone have reported relief of some of the symptoms associated with so-called male menopause.

 Because men do not go through a well-defined period referred to as menopause, some doctors refer to this problem as androgen (testosterone) decline in the aging male -- or what some people call low testosterone.
-Men do experience a decline in the production of the male hormone testosterone with aging, but this also occurs with conditions such as diabetes.
+It is normal for men to experience a decline in the production of the male hormone testosterone with aging, but this also occurs with conditions such as diabetes.

 Along with the decline in testosterone, some men experience symptoms that include:

 The relationship of these symptoms to decreased testosterone levels is still controversial.

 Unlike menopause in women, when hormone production stops completely, testosterone decline in men is a slower process.
 The testes, unlike the ovaries, do not run out of the substance it needs to make testosterone.
 Healthy men may be able to make sperm well into their 80s or later.